cayubweeums-repos/Simple-NIDS/README.md

 I used for testing.
 Below are the assumptions the code-base makes:
 - You are using the 'DEF CON 23 ICS Village.pcap' file from https://www.netresec.com/?page=pcapfiles
 - The attacks being sent to your network are relatively basic
+- There are no files in the data/training_sets folder.
+This means the program needs to parse the specific pcap used and create those .csv files for you.

 ## Installation
 Simply grab the zip, extract it, open in your favorite IDE and follow the prompts